1999 Bielefeld shooting: Victims

 Five children, all siblings, survived the shooting unharmed.
 15-year-old Fatoş and 9-year-old Ali had hidden themselves away when the shooter entered the bedroom.
+13-year-old Gül hid in the living room when the gunman entered and was able to flee into the basement until rescue.
 Three-year-old triplets Meryem and Cafer were sleeping in an adjacent room; the third triplet Hatice had spent the night at a hospital for medical treatment.
-13-year-old Gül was in the basement at the time of the shooting.

 Perpetrator

 Mehmet Kaya was born in 1965 in Hasköy, Uşak Province, Turkey, as the son of an imam.
-He graduated Kütahya İmam-Hatip High School in 1983 and studied theology at Atatürk University and Dokuz Eylül University, interning as a religious official at Buca Müftülüğü Office in İzmir since 1986.
+He graduated Kütahya İmam-Hatip High School in 1983 and studied theology at Atatürk University before transferring to Dokuz Eylül University in 1984.
+Kaya then interned as a religious official at Buca Müftülüğü Office in İzmir since 1986.
 He was employed as a civil servant under the Presidency of Religious Affairs (DİB) and served as a preacher in Aliağa for four years, during which time he was married.
 In the early 1990s, Kaya applied for a transfer abroad to the DİB, which was granted and fulfilled on 28 December 1992.
 He initially worked as a cleric employee in the Religious Services Attaché of the Consulate-General of Turkey in Münster, then worked as an Islamic teacher at Bielefeld Central Mosque, operated by the Turkish-Islamic Union for Religious Affairs (DİTİB).
 He, his wife and their four children lived with two of Kaya's sisters and brothers.
 Kaya's wife was pregnant with a fifth child at the time of the shooting.